adriacv17/buzzline-02-vega/README.md

 ## Task 1.
 Install and Start Kafka (using WSL if Windows)

-Before starting, ensure you have completed the setup tasks in <https://github.com/denisecase/buzzline-01-case> first.
+Before starting, ensure you have completed the setup tasks first.
 Python 3.11 is required.

 In this task, we will download, install, configure, and start a local Kafka service.